AdamCassidy/Portfolio/README.md

 <img src="https://github.com/AdamCassidy/GreenThumb/blob/master/resources/logo.png" alt="logo" width="300"/>

 https://github.com/AdamCassidy/GreenThumb
-This is a responsive mobile app that stores a user’s photo of a local plant with MS SQL and Javascript, and then identifies its species with Python.
+This is a responsive app that stores a user’s photo of a local plant with MS SQL and Javascript, and then identifies its species with Python.
 Registered users can also upload their photographs to the appropriate species' page where they can be seen by other users.
 I worked on the back end, which uses a RESTful API, with Node.js and Express.
 This was made in an Agile environment, using Git and integration testing.

 ### Skills gained
 * RESTful APIs